Integrated Modeling & Energy

 Post Doctorate RA C

-Nazar Kholod is a Post Doctorate Research Associate at the Joint Global Change Research Institute, a collaboration between the University of Maryland and the Pacific Northwest National Laboratory.
+Nazar Kholod is a Postdoctoral Research Associate at the Joint Global Change Research Institute, a collaboration between the University of Maryland and the Pacific Northwest National Laboratory.

 His current research focuses on energy and environmental issues, namely black carbon emissions and energy efficiency.
 He is key contributor to the 'Arctic Black Carbon: Reduction of Black Carbon from Diesel Sources' project.
 The U.S. Department of State finances the project through a cooperative agreement between the U.S. Environment Protection Agency and the Pacific Northwest National Laboratory.